aflyax/aflyax.github.io/_posts/2015-1-21-layers-gadfly.md

 comments: true
 tags: [julia, gadfly, plotting]
 ---
-It's not really very clear from the [documentation](http://gadflyjl.org/#layers) of Gadfly package how to add layers to an existing plot, or how to display a plot once a layer has been added.
+It's not really very clear from the [documentation](http://gadflyjl.org/#layers) of Gadfly package how to add layers to an existing plot outside of the first `plot` declaration, or how to display a plot once a layer has been added.
 After asking around, I finally figure out how to do it:

 ``` julia
 x = [-π:0.1:π]